cozy-labs/cozy-desktop/README.md

 DEBUG=pouchdb:api DEFAULT_DIR=tmp mocha --compilers coffee:coffee-script/register tests/unit/pouch.coffee
 ```

-Functional tests require that you have the Cozy dev VM up (it means a
+Integration tests require that you have the Cozy dev VM up (it means a
 data-system and a proxy up and running) and that the files application is
 accessible on the 9121 port.
 It's also expected that a user is registered with
 `cozytest` as password.

 ```
-DEFAULT_DIR=tmp mocha --compilers coffee:coffee-script/register tests/functional/*.coffee
+DEFAULT_DIR=tmp mocha --compilers coffee:coffee-script/register tests/integration/*.coffee
 ```